vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 ![Create AKO deployment config](img/tko-on-vsphere/83-ako-workload-1.png)

 Now that you have successfully created the AKO deployment config, you need to apply the cluster labels defined in the AKODeploymentConfig to any of the Tanzu Kubernetes Grid workload clusters.
-Once the labels are applied, Tanzu Kubernetes Grid management cluster will deploy AKO pod on the target workload cluster.
+After the labels are applied, Tanzu Kubernetes Grid management cluster will deploy AKO pod on the target workload cluster.

 <!-- /* cSpell:disable */ -->
 ```